fluidflower/csiro/model_description.md

 ### Linearization and Solvers

-Newton with line search, ASM-preconditioned GMRES for the linear systems.
+Newton with line search, direct solver (MUMPS) for the linear systems.

 ### Primary Variables